-- 7. To assist students in understanding their individual callings, and identifying their spiritual gifts, interests, and skills in various forms of Christian ministry. - 8.
-To help students experience a balance between knowing and doing in ministry, between Christian understanding and Christian practice, between academic studies and volunteer Christian service and ministry internship.
+- To assist the student in understanding his/her individual calling, and identifying his/her spiritual gifts, interests, and skills in various forms of Christian ministry. - 8.
+To help the student experience a balance between knowing and doing in ministry, between Christian understanding and Christian practice, between academic studies and volunteer Christian service and ministry internship.